 Almost all of the book comes from research of original documents, some of which have never been used before and most have never been fully explored.
 The story was pieced together from widely spread sources; it is not one that any of the participants wanted to be known in full.

-The print run of the hard-back edition is almost exhausted but the paperback eidition will be published by Biteback on February 15 2018 at £9.99.
-In the meantime it is available to download as an e-book on Biteback's website and Amazon Kindle.
+The paperback eidition was published by Biteback on February 15 2018 at £12.99 and the book is available to download as an e-book on Biteback's website and Amazon Kindle.